Retief Goosen: PGA Tour

-With his rededication to his game with his work with his swing coach, his newfound fitness regime and his renewed, refreshed sense of confidence, Goosen dramatically improved his statistics in 2009 from those of the 2007–2008 seasons before.
+With his rededication to his game with his work with his swing coach, Goosen statistically improved in 2009 from those of the 2007–2008 seasons before.
 He moved from driving distance from outside the top 100 to 82nd, to inside the top 40 in putting, 20th in scoring average and 49th in the all-around statistic.

 After a tie for 16th place at the U.S. Open at Bethpage Black, Goosen was in contention the very next week in Munich, Germany at the BMW International Open.
 He led after the first three rounds at 17 under par, two ahead of Bernhard Langer and three ahead of Nick Dougherty.
 On Sunday, Goosen did not putt as well as he did the first three rounds, only managing a 1-under 71.
 He finished the week in 3rd, four strokes behind eventual winner Dougherty.

 After a week off, Goosen was in contention the week before The Open Championship at the Barclays Scottish Open at Loch Lomond Golf Club in Glasgow.
 After a first round of 3-under par 68, he shot a second round 63, which was started by an un-Goosen like opening tee shot.
 He pulled out a 3-wood off the first tee, and barely got the ball airborne as Goosen topped it and put it in the right rough, as a couple of grouse scuttled for cover.
 But Goosen shot a second round 63 to pull two clear of Adam Scott after two rounds.
 He shot a disappointing final round of 73 to finish in a tie for 6th.

 Goosen added a 3rd top-10 finish in as many starts worldwide at the 2009 Open Championship at Turnberry.
 He contended for most of the week and had a share of the lead momentarily during the 3rd round.
 He finished the event in a tie for 5th, 2 strokes out of the playoff between Stewart Cink and Tom Watson.
 Goosen almost picked up his second PGA Tour win of the season at the RBC Canadian Open the following week.
 Goosen faced Nathan Green in a playoff after the two players shot −18 after four rounds of play.
 Goosen had a six-foot birdie putt to win the tournament on the first playoff hole but missed it.
 Green had a twelve-foot birdie putt to win the tournament on the second hole and missed it but it did not matter.
 Goosen had to sink a nine-foot par putt to extend the playoff but he missed it, giving Green his first PGA Tour victory.

 Goosen had another close call at victory during the 2009 FedEx Cup Playoffs at the Deutsche Bank Championship, where he was the 54-hole co-leader with Sean O'Hair and Steve Stricker, but he shot a final round of Even Par to finish T8.